Killinskillz69/Nineteen69-paystring.crypto.com-/Home.md

 If you have any question, check the [FAQS](https://github.com/ethereum/wiki/wiki/FAQS) and [Glossary](https://github.com/ethereum/wiki/wiki/Glossary).

-There are separate wikis for some implementations, see here
+There are separate wikis for some implementations, as follows:

 * [go-ethereum](https://github.com/ethereum/go-ethereum/wiki)
 * [Parity](https://paritytech.github.io/wiki/)